adamsilver/fdpb/03-Book-A-Flight.md

 The great thing about Progressive Enhancement, is that we don't actually have to do anything.
 The user can still type a date, it's just not as easy as it could be.
 Or we can use or write some code that creates a custom built calendar widget.
 There are many to choose from[^exampledatepickers].

+And lastly, if testing shows that the custom widget performs better just remove the conditional feature detection and you're component will execute for everyone.

-#### Writing our own
+#### Writing your own

+If the available widgets aren't suitable, here's a brief run down of things to consider:

-- Not an overlay, just put it inline.
+- Don't use an overlay.
+Put it inline.
 Why make someone click to reveal if most people are going to do that anyway.
 GDS suggestion.
 Lot's of advantages.
 Less complex, less chance of stuff hiding off screen (position: absolute woes) etc.
-- Button to trigger it's display
+- Use a button to trigger it's display
-- size of choices
-- tables/columns
+- Make the choices easily clickable and tappable for those with fine motor issues.
+- Use a table for the grid to organise the days of the month to give context
+- Only make one day tabable.
-- buttons
+- Make back/previous buttons to be naturally focusable.
-- tabs to move around control/focus
-- up/down/left/right for dates
+- up/down/left/right for dates, and continuation

-The other wonderful thing about this approach is that if testing shows our custom component works better, we just remove the supports condition.
-But only after testing.
+Visual users may benefit from Cal.
+Not so much users of screen readers.
+We can still do something though.https://ux.stackexchange.com/questions/60884/best-way-for-date-field-for-visually-impaired-users

 ---